HafizFasih/icp-book/icp-book/docs/part4-government/02-citizen-responsibilities.md

 ### Overview

-**Chapter 1, Part II (Articles 8-28)** of the 1973 Constitution enumerate the **Fundamental Rights** of all citizens and persons within Pakistan's territory.
-These rights are enforceable and protected by the courts, particularly the Supreme Court through writ jurisdiction.
+**Chapter 1, Part II (Articles 8-28)** of the 1973 Constitution lists the **Basic Rights** of all citizens and people within Pakistan's borders.
+These rights can be enforced and are protected by the courts, especially the Supreme Court through special court orders.

 ### Article 8: Rights to Life and Liberty